-On Saturday, Oct.
-21, 2017, we will hold the first competitive trail race at Brushy Hills, a 600 acre watershed tract on the outskirts of Lexington, Virginia in the heart of the Shenandoah Valley.
+Brushy Hills Preserve, a 600 acre watershed tract on the outskirts of Lexington, Virginia in the heart of the Shenandoah Valley, is an ideal setting for a trail race.
 Brushy Hills is home to miles of trails, lovingly developed and maintained by the Friends of Brushy Hills, a group of volunteers affiliated with the Rockbridge Area Conservation Council (RACC).

-The race will serve as a fund raiser for the Friends of Brushy Hills and an area food pantry, the Rockbridge Area Relief Association (RARA).
+The race will serve as a fund raiser for the Friends of Brushy Hills and the Rockbridge County High School, Parry McClure High School, and Maury River Middle School track and field and cross-country teams.
 The groups will share equally in the race proceeds.
 In addition, participants are encouraged to bring canned goods and other non-perishable food items to donate on race day.

 Directions to Brushy Hills (from Lexington)